ovidal605/230-Project-3/README.txt

     - dictionary.h, fileReader.h -> Contain the Dictionary and FileReader structs and defines them as such.

 9) use pointers.
+    - used throughout the program.

 10) use only system calls for I/O.
+    - Input is handled in the fileReader.c file
+    - Output is handled in the printer.c file

 11) align output using only system calls for I/O.
+    - alignment uses the allowed sprintf() function in printer.c

 12) provide error checking for all system and library calls.
+    - the above mentioned IO classes exit the program when the receive a -1 return value.